Blows for Obama as key lawmakers come out against Iran deal

-WASHINGTON U.S. President Barack Obama's hopes of preserving the nuclear deal between Iran and world powers were dealt a setback on Thursday when Chuck Schumer, one of the top Democrats in the U.S. Senate, said he would the oppose the agreement.
+WASHINGTON Aug 6 U.S. President Barack Obama's hopes of preserving the nuclear deal between Iran and world powers were set back on Thursday when Chuck Schumer, one of the top Democrats in the U.S. Senate, said he would the oppose the agreement.

 Schumer's opposition, announced in a lengthy statement, could pave the way for more of Obama's fellow Democrats to come out against the nuclear pact announced on July 1 between the United States, five other world powers and Iran.

-Another influential Jewish lawmaker, U.S. Representative Eliot Engel, the top Democrat on the House of Representatives Foreign Affairs Committee, also said on Thursday he would oppose the nuclear pact in a statement obtained by Reuters.
+Another influential Jewish lawmaker, U.S. Representative Eliot Engel, the top Democrat on the House of Representatives Foreign Affairs Committee, also said on Thursday he would oppose the nuclear pact, according to a statement obtained by Reuters.

 Israeli Prime Minister Benjamin Netanyahu has been pushing lawmakers to oppose the nuclear agreement, which he considers a threat to his country's survival.
 Some pro-Israel groups have also been spending millions of dollars on an advertising campaign to push members of Congress to vote no.

-Speaking at a news conference on a visit to the Vietnamese capital Hanoi, U.S. Secretary of State John Kerry, who negotiated the deal on the U.S. side, said he respected Schumer and Engel but added that "rejection is not a policy for the future."

-"It does not offer any alterative and many people in arms control and others have actually pointed that out.
-While I completely respect everybody’s individual right to make a choice, I obviously disagree with the choice made," he said.

 The U.S. Congress has until Sept.
-17 to consider a resolution of disapproval of the Iran deal, which would eliminate Obama's ability to waive all sanctions on Iran imposed by the U.S. Congress, a key component of the agreement.
+17 to vote on a resolution of disapproval of the Iran deal, which would eliminate Obama's ability to waive all sanctions on Iran imposed by the U.S. Congress, a key component of the agreement.

-Lawmakers will begin debating whether to reject the deal when they return from their August recess on Sept.
-8.

-Schumer insisted he was not influenced by party or politics and had not been pressured.

-Several Democrats in both the House and Senate have already come out in favor of the nuclear deal, including Nancy Pelosi, the House Democratic leader.
+Several Democrats in both the House and Senate have already come out in favor of the nuclear deal.
 Schumer's colleague from New York, U.S. Senator Kirsten Gillibrand, announced her support on Thursday.

-A handful of House Democrats in addition to Engel have said they oppose the deal, including Representative Steve Israel, a member of the chamber's Democratic leadership.

 Schumer said lawmakers would come to their own conclusions but he would try to persuade other senators to vote against the Iran deal.
 Schumer is currently the number three Democrat in the Senate and is in line to succeed Harry Reid as the party's leader in the chamber when Reid retires in early 2017.